mjmbischoff/nexus-blobstore-swift/README.md

 Troubleshooting
 ---------------

+Timing logging can be enabled by setting the following loggers to DEBUG or TRACE: org.sonatype.nexus.blobstore.swift.internal.SwiftBlobStore-timer org.sonatype.nexus.blobstore.swift.internal.SwiftPropertiesFile-timer

 How can I remove or fix a misbehaving Swift blobstore?
 You may need to adjust the OrientDB configuration manually to fix it.
 Check out this article: https://support.sonatype.com/hc/en-us/articles/235816228-Relocating-Blob-Stores